Introduction to Remote Patient Monitoring

 ECG + Stethoscope

-An ECG+Stethoscope, like the Eko DUO, provides a comprehensive view of cardiovascular function.
+An ECG+Stethoscope provides a comprehensive view of cardiovascular function.
 For patients with conditions affecting their heart or lungs, close monitoring is essential for avoidance of hospitalization or readmission following a hospital discharge.

 Benefits of Remote Patient Monitoring for Patients and Clinicians